Research Day 2020

 Tuesday, March 24 & Wednesday, March 25

 Back for its fourth year, Iowa State University’s annual Research Day event will kick off a day early to welcome science comedian Brian Malow as keynote speaker.
 With two decades as a stand-up comedian blended with a passion for science, Malow specializes in the intersection between knowledge and entertainment.
-During his Research Day keynote speech, which will take place the evening of March 24 and will be open to the public, Malow will deliver advice (and jokes) to help Iowa State researchers communicate better, with topics including stage presence, connecting with audiences, using analogies, and abusing PowerPoint.
+During his Research Day keynote speech, which will be open to the public, Malow will deliver advice (and jokes) to help Iowa State researchers communicate better, with topics including stage presence, connecting with audiences, using analogies, and abusing PowerPoint.

 9 a.m.
 Registration, Memorial Union West Lounge